 - Experience with high-volume food production whilst maintaining high standards

 - HACCP Training

 - Good interpersonal, customer service and communication skills

 - Fluency in English (written, grammar and spoken language)

-Benefits of working as a Cook on a cruise ship
+Benefits of working as a Chef on a cruise ship

 Along with a challenging career and worldwide travel opportunities, cruise lines offer many other benefits.
-Chef de Cuisine are offered single cabin accommodations and competitive remuneration packages.
+Chefs de Cuisine are offered single cabin accommodation and competitive remuneration packages.
 Travel to and from the cruise ships to the nearest international airport is paid in addition to a uniform set.

-Cruise ship Chef pay varies between cruise lines.
-In addition to the monthly salary paid by the cruise lines, all other expenses such as flights to and from the ship, single status accommodations, uniforms are provided by the cruise lines at no cost.
+Cruise ship Chef’s salary varies between cruise line companies.
+In addition to the monthly salary paid by the cruise lines, all other expenses such as flights to and from the ship, single status accommodation and uniforms are provided by the cruise lines at no cost.

 Factors such as previous experience working as a Chef on a cruise ship, number of years of experience and certifications may be taken into consideration when determining the starting salary.